Cognigy/Documentation/docs/en/docs/ai/xApp/overview.md

 # xApp β (Beta Release)

-Cognigy xApps are infinitely flexible micro-web applications for customer self-service. xApps can be used stand-alone or complimentary to any channel to enhance virtual and human agents' capabilities.
+Cognigy xApps are infinitely flexible micro-web applications for customer self-service. xApps can be used stand-alone or complimentary to any channel to enhance virtual and human agents' capabilities and to overcome channel limitations compromising user experiences.

 The behavior of xApps is controlled via a set of [xApp Flow Nodes](../flow-nodes/xApp/overview.md).
 You can build the actual xApp Pages by yourself in various ways, for example, by providing [HTML code](../flow-nodes/xApp/set-html-xApp-state.md) or by specifying an [Adaptive Card in JSON format](../flow-nodes/xApp/set-AdaptiveCard-xApp-state.md).